JetBrains/youtrack-workflows/js/README.md

 Run `npm i` to install development dependencies.

 The following servers are supported:
-* [Test Instance](https://workflows.myjetbrains.com) - a special InCloud instance,
- where every registered user has Project Admin permissions; consider this instance as a playground and testing sandbox
 * your own instance (Standalone or InCloud)
 * your own instance with HTTPS access with private signed SSL certificate